 In addition to his litigation practice, Al regularly counsels clients on preventive employment measures and on handling risk-laden employment decisions.
 His counseling practice has an emphasis on issues of corporate restructuring, such as sales, acquisitions and reductions-in-force.
 Al works with clients to analyze the risks of proposed corporate changes, including the risk of union accretion, employee benefit liability, WARN obligations, and adverse EEO impact.

 Al is a frequent speaker and writer on issues of employment law.
-For more than twenty years, he has been the editor of the Alabama Employment Law Letter and a contributing editor of the Alabama Employer’s Desk Manual.
-He is a member of the Board of Editors of and writes a regular column for HR Insight.
+For more than thirty years, he has been the editor of the Southeast Employment Law Letter (formerly the Alabama Employment Law Letter) and a contributing editor of the Alabama Employer’s Desk Manual.
 His published works include “Internal Investigations” in HR Guide to Employment Law: A Practical Compliance Reference (BLR, 2013), How to Conduct Internal Investigations, (M. Lee Smith Publishers, 1999) and “The Breath of the Unfee’d Lawyer,” 90 U. Mich.
 L.R.
 626 (1991).
-Al is a regular speaker at the annual Advanced Employment Issues Symposia in Nashville, Orlando and Las Vegas.
-He is also an active member of the Wage & Hour Defense Institute and the Employers Counsel Network.
+Al is also an active member of the Wage & Hour Defense Institute and the Employers Counsel Network.

 Born in Tuscaloosa, Alabama, Al received his undergraduate degree from Cornell University, where he was a teaching assistant in the School of Industrial and Labor Relations.
 He received his law degree, with honors, from the University of Michigan Law School, where he was an editor of the Michigan Law Review.